Vault (organelle)

-The vault or vault cytoplasmic ribonucleoprotein is a eukaryotic organelle (a structure in the cells of multicellular organisms) whose function is not yet fully understood.
-Discovered and isolated by Nancy Kedersha and Leonard Rome in 1986, vaults are cytoplasmic structures (outside the nucleus) which, when negative-stained and viewed under an electron microscope, resemble the arches of a cathedral's vaulted ceiling, with 39-fold (or D_{39d}) symmetry.
-They are present in many types of eukaryotic cells and appear to be highly conserved among eukaryotes.
+The vault is a large cytoplasmic ribonucleoprotein, a non-membrane-bound organelle in most eukaryotic cells whose function is not yet fully understood.
+Discovered and isolated by Nancy Kedersha and Leonard Rome in 1986, vaults are cytoplasmic structures (outside the nucleus) which, when negative stained and viewed under an electron microscope, resemble the arches of a cathedral's vaulted ceiling, with 39-fold symmetry.
+They are present in most eukaryotes and are highly conserved.

 Most human cells have around 10,000 vaults, and in some types of immune cell there may be up to 100,000.
 Macrophages have the greatest number of vaults of any human cell.

 Morphology

 Vaults are large ribonucleoprotein particles.
 About 3 times the size of a ribosome and weighing approximately 13 MDa, they are found in most eukaryotic cells.
 They measure 34 nm by 60 nm from a negative stain, 26 nm by 49 nm from cryo-electron microscopy, and 35 nm by 59 nm from STEM.
 The vault consists primarily of proteins, making it difficult to stain with conventional techniques.